pwbriggs/music-assistant.github.io/docs/player-support/index.md

 ## DSP Settings

-All providers, except Snapcast, have the option to apply [Digital Signal Processing](https://en.wikipedia.org/wiki/Digital_signal_processing) (DSP) filters to the audio stream.
+All providers have the option to apply [Digital Signal Processing](https://en.wikipedia.org/wiki/Digital_signal_processing) (DSP) filters to the audio stream.
 The option is found in the MA settings for each player.

 The DSP path has mandatory INPUT and OUTPUT filters and optionally the following can also be added: